You are listening to the Sean Hannity Radio Show Podcast.

 Hey, Sean, I wish I was standing there with you.

-You realize you're standing in the middle of the the Mecca, so to speak, of dealing with your enemies with strength.
+You realize you're standing in the middle of the mecca, so to speak, of dealing with your enemies with strength.

-I was young lieutenant at the time, and what he did with the bombing in Libya, and how well that quieted not just Libya down, but everything down.
+And what he did with the bombing in Libya and how well that quieted not just Libya down, but everything down.

 And if you'll notice, the Israelis have never taken any gruff from anybody without coming back and smacking them as hard as they possibly could.

-But uh it all you have to do is look at the examples of history to see how well the example of Israel and Reagan in 86 does the job.
+But all you have to do is look at the examples of history to see how well the example of Israel and Reagan in 86 does the job.

 Listen, there's no doubt about it.

-Look, Israel has since its inception, um, been under fire and surrounded by enemies.
+Look, Israel has, since its inception, been under fire and surrounded by enemies.

 Israel has had no choice but to be militarily strong, smarter, better, tougher, and they are.